mysociety/alaveteli/docs/installing/manual_install.md

   replaced with `/var/www/alaveteli` in your cron tab
 * `user`: the user that the software runs as
 * `site`: a string to identify your alaveteli instance
+* `mailto`: The email address that cron output will be sent to

 There is a rake task that will help to rewrite this file into one that is useful to you, which can be invoked with: